 A stove mitten and long ash pan / air control tool are supplied with this stove for your use when operating the stove, if the mitten supplied is of the incorrect size for the user, then it is recommended that the user sources a CE approved stove mitten or glove to the correct size before lighting and operating this stove.

+To Open the door:

+Pull the handle towards you.

-To Open the door: Turn the handle anti clockwise.
-To close the door: Turn the handle clockwise ensuring the door is fully closed.
+To close the door:

+Push the handle towards the stove ensuring the door is fully closed.